-As a generation of baby boomer small business owners nears retirement, half of the nation's small businesses are at risk of buyout or closure.
+As a generation of baby boomer small business owners nears retirement, half of the nation's 33 million small businesses are at risk of buyout or closure.
 These businesses could convert to worker or consumer-owned cooperatives-a model that promotes local ownership and preserves the small businesses at the heart of local economies.
-The Small Business Administration should fully implement the spirit of the 2018 Main Street Employee Ownership Act by removing and proposing alternatives to its personal guarantee requirement to ensure co-ops can access this critical financing.
+The Department of Labor's Employee Ownership (EO) Initiative was established to support the creation and expansion of EO businesses including worker co-ops through grants and technical assistance.
+The Small Business Administration should honor congressional intent by removing and proposing alternatives to its personal guarantee requirement to ensure co-ops can access financing through the flagship 7(a) program.